enriquebris/workerpool/readme.md

 	totalWorkers := 10
 	// max number of tasks waiting in the channel maxNumberJobsInChannel := 15
-	// do not show messages about the pool processing verbose := false
+	// do not log messages about the pool processing verbose := false

 	pool := workerpool.NewPool(totalWorkers, maxNumberJobsInChannel, verbose)